pawelgepner/Arctangen/README.md

-# FLOATING POINT SQUARE ROOT FUNCTIONS
+# Effective approximation for arctangent function for the systems with limited hardware resources

-In this repository, you can find all code examples used in an article published in Numerical Algorithms (Springer):
+In this repository, you can find all code examples used in an article published in ..............:

-*"Fast and accurate approximation algorithms for computing floating point square root"*
+*"Fast and accurate approximation algorithms for computing  arctangent function for the systems with limited hardware resources"*

 **By:**

+ - Ewa Deelman
+ - Michela Taufer
+ - Leonid Moroz
  - Paweł Gepner
- - Zbigniew Kokosiński
- - Leonid Moroz
- - Volodymyr Samotyy
+ - Pawel Poczekajlo
- - Mariusz Węgrzyn
+ - Jerzy Krawiec
- - Nataliia Gavkalova
+ - Martyna Wybraniak-Kujawa

 ## BUILD INSTRUCTION